US Fulbright Logo

 Award Profile

 The Slovak Fulbright Commission offers up to 16 Fulbright English Teaching Assistant (ETA) Awards to Slovakia.
-The ETA Program gives U.S. college graduates at Bachelor's level or higher a unique opportunity to spend a whole school year at Slovak High School assisting with teaching the English language and immersing in a vibrant central European cultural environment.
-Thus, ETAs can acquire invaluable intercultural, professional, and life experience, and make a genuine impact in local communities in Slovakia.
+The ETA Program provides U.S. college graduates at the Bachelor’s level or higher with a unique opportunity to spend an academic year teaching English at Slovak secondary schools while fully immersing themselves in life in Central Europe.

-Candidates for the ETA Award to Slovakia are graduates with minimum of a Bachelor degree preferably in Teaching English as a second language, American Studies, American Literature, History, Arts, English, Political Science, International Relations, and International Education.
-However, applicants from all majors are encouraged to apply.
+Applicants for the ETA Award to Slovakia must hold at least a Bachelor’s degree by the start of the grant period.
+Degrees in Teaching English as a Foreign/Second Language, English, American Studies, History, Arts, Political Science, International Relations, or International Education are advantageous; however, candidates from all academic backgrounds are strongly encouraged to apply.

 Grant Length